unfoldingWord-dev/translationStudio-Info/docs/tablet.rst

 1. Tap **Create new Door43 Account** to create a new Door43 user account.
 The Door43 Account Creation window opens.
 (This requires an Internet connection.)

 2. Tap the **Your Name or Pseudonym** field and type your user name or pseudonym into the field.
 This is the user name that you will use to log in to the app.
-**Note**: Because names are publicly available, you may prefer to use a pseudonym.
-Make up any pseudonym of your choice.
+(Because names are publicly available, you may prefer to use a pseudonym.
+Make up any pseudonym of your choice.)

 3. Tap the **Email Address** line to enter your email address.